IMAGE

 From: Dune saga by Frank Herbert

-The similarities between Dune and Star Wars are oft-documented: among other themes, a galaxy-wide Empire, a messiah from a desert planet who struggles under the burden of his destiny - and an ill-fated love that shapes the future of that galaxy through their twin children.
+The similarities between the Dune saga and Star Wars saga are numerous and oft-documented: among many others, a corrupt galaxy-spanning Empire, a prophesied savior from a desert planet who struggles under the burden of his apparent destiny - and an ill-fated love that shapes the future of that galaxy through their twin children.

+Even the home planets of the two lovers are similar, albeit reversed.
 Paul Atreides is the son of a Duke on a lush, water-filled world not unlike Naboo.
-Chani is a desert-dwelling Fremen on the Tatooine-like world of Arrakis (Dune).
-Long before they meet, their meeting is foreseen in a dream by Paul: a girl asking him to tell her of the waters of his homeworld.
+Chani is a desert-dwelling Fremen on the Tatooine-like world of Arrakis (also known as Dune).
+Long before they meet, their meeting is foreseen in a dream by Paul: a mysterious girl asking him to tell her of the waters of his homeworld.

-Like Anakin, Paul is a Chosen One of sorts.
-It is prophesied by the matriarchal, Jedi-like (except perhaps more manipulative) Bene Gesserit that one of his bloodline will be the "Kwisatz Haderach," whose mental powers would bridge space/time and who would have absolute prescience.
-From early childhood his Bene Gesserit mother trained him in their ways, refining his mental and physical reflexes to near-superhuman agility.
+Like Anakin, Paul is believed to be a Chosen One of sorts.
+It is prophesied by the matriarchal, somewhat Jedi-like (except perhaps even more manipulative) Bene Gesserit order that one born of his bloodline will be the "Kwisatz Haderach," the one whose mental powers would bridge space and time and who would have absolute powers of prescience.
+From early childhood, his Bene Gesserit mother has trained him in their ways, refining his mental and physical reflexes to near-superhuman agility.

-The galaxy's Emperor fears the popularity of Paul's father Duke Leto and orders House Atreides to relocate to Arrakis as part of an elaborate betrayal to orchestrate the Atreides' downfall.
-Ultimately the Duke is killed and Paul and his mother flee into the desert, where they become members of a tribe of Fremen, desert-dwelling nomads.
+The galaxy's current Emperor fears the popularity of Paul's father, Duke Leto, as a threat to his own power.
+He orders House Atreides to relocate to Arrakis as part of an elaborate betrayal to orchestrate House Atreides's downfall.
+Ultimately the Duke is killed and Paul and his mother flee into the desert, where they become members of a tribe of Fremen, who are desert-dwelling nomads.
 Chani, a warrior woman among the tribe, is assigned to guard Paul and facilitate his assimilation into the Fremen ways.
-Paul recognizes her from his dreams and is immediately drawn to her, feeling that she was like "a touch of destiny."
-Over several years, Paul's powers and influence grow among the Fremen tribe, who regard him as their own prophesied Messiah.
-Through a near-deadly ritual involving the powerful Arrakeen substance of spice, which among other things dramatically increases powers of prescience, Paul emerges as the Kwisatz Haderach, now able to see through all points in time at will.
-He foresees the Emperor's plan to regain control of Dune, and organizes an attack on the capital city.
-Paul defeats the Emperor, forcing him to abdicate and give his daughter Irulan in marriage to Paul to seal his own ascension to the Imperial Throne.
-While he is legally married to Irulan, it is a marriage in name only, as Paul remains utterly devoted to Chani, who - while officially just a concubine - he considers his true love and wife.
+Paul recognizes her from his dreams and is immediately drawn to her, feeling that she is like "a touch of destiny."
+They eventually marry and have a son.
+Over several years, Paul's powers and influence grow among the Fremen tribe, who regard him as their own prophesied messiah.
+Through a near-deadly ritual involving the powerful Arrakeen substance of spice, which dramatically increases powers of prescience, Paul emerges as the Kwisatz Haderach, now able to see through all points in time at will.
+He foresees the Emperor's plan to regain control of Arrakis and the spice, and organizes an attack on the capital city, during which his and Chani's infant son is killed.
+Paul defeats the Emperor, forcing him to abdicate.
+Paul also forces the fallen Emperor to give his daughter Princess Irulan in marriage to him to seal his own ascension to the Imperial Throne.
+While he is legally married to Irulan, it is a marriage in name only.
+Paul remains utterly devoted to Chani, who - while officially 'just' his concubine - he considers his true love and wife.

-There are multiple plots to end Paul's reign, one of which results in his becoming blind, though he partially overcomes this deficiency through his powers of prescience.
-In another plot by the Bene Gesserit, and partly out of her own jealousy of Chani - who Paul has promised will be the only one to bear his heirs - Irulan has secretly been poisoning Chani to prevent her from conceiving a child.
+There are multiple plots to end Paul's reign - one of which results in his becoming blind, though he partially overcomes this deficiency through his powers of prescience.
+In another plot by the Bene Gesserit, and partly out of her own jealousy of Chani - whom Paul has promised will be the only one to bear his children - Irulan has secretly been poisoning Chani to prevent her from conceiving an Imperial heir.
 Paul suspects this, but does little to stop it: like Anakin, he has foreseen that childbirth will bring about his beloved's death, and he does not want to lose her.
 Eventually Chani finds a way around the poison through a spice-heavy Fremen fertility diet, and conceives twins.
 Despite his powers of prescience, Paul remains unaware she carries twins, only foreseeing a daughter.
-(In a deleted scene from Revenge of the Sith - glimpsed here - it is strongly hinted that Anakin believes Padmé is carrying a girl.)
+(In a deleted scene from Revenge of the Sith - glimpsed here and in the novelization - it is strongly implied that Anakin believes Padmé is carrying a girl.)

-Chani's consuming so much spice during her pregnancy results in the twins - Leto II and Ghanima - being born fully aware and with their father's powers to tap into all the memories of both their male and female ancestors.
-Paul and Chani's personas still exist in the memory of their twins, the Chani-memory serving as spiritual guardian to her daughter, protecting Ghanima from being overtaken by the memories of all the other ancestors within her.
-(Not unlike Padmé, whose Luke's own latent memories of guide him on the course to save his father.)
+Chani's consumption of so much spice during her pregnancy results in the twins - Leto II and Ghanima - being born fully aware and with their father's powers to tap into all the memories of their ancestors.
+Paul and Chani's personas still exist in the memory of the twins, the Chani-memory serving as spiritual guardian to her daughter, protecting Ghanima from being overtaken by the memories of all the other ancestors within her.
+(Not unlike Padmé, whose Luke's own latent memories of seem to guide him on the course to save his father.)
 There is one point where the twins briefly allow the personas of their parents to come alive and speak through them, and the Chani persona's desire to be reunited with her love is so desperate that she does nearly overwhelm her daughter, only relenting on the warning of the Paul persona.

 Some years later, shortly before his own death, Paul returns briefly from the desert to try to counsel his son.
-As Emperor, Paul had foreseen the personal sacrifice he would need to prevent human extinction, a sacrifice he had been unable to bring himself to make: giving up his humanity to evolve into one of the revered spice-producing giant sandworms of Dune and ensure the thousands-year-long lifespan needed to guide humanity on the necessary path.
+As Emperor, Paul had foreseen the personal sacrifice he would need to prevent human extinction, a sacrifice he had been unable to bring himself to make: giving up his humanity to evolve into one of the revered spice-producing giant sandworms of Arrakis and ensure the thousands-year-long lifespan needed to guide humanity on the necessary path.
 Despite Paul's pleas, his son chooses to sacrifice himself and embark on this course, reshaping the galaxy and humanity in profound ways.
+The Atreides bloodline, through Ghanima and her descendants, continues for thousands of years to come.

 << back to parallel couples